HDFGroup/vol-template/README.md

 # HDF5 VOL connector template

-**NOTE: This is a work in progress.
-It should be complete when HDF5 1.12.0 is released in late 2019.**

 This is a template for creating an HDF5 virtual object layer (VOL) connector.

 Copy this code into your own repository and modify the source, test, and build files as needed to implement your own functionality.